 As of 2023, having a strategy in place to secure featured snippets for your content is a standard best practice.

-- Have one section of your copy be a well-written summary of the post
+You can also create a summary of the content of your page or article.
+In other words, have one section of your copy be a well-written summary of the post.

 If staying up-to-date on SEO feels exhausting, don’t worry, you’re not alone.